-The effectiveness of the support, interventions and outcomes are recorded on the SEND support plan and reviewed at the half-term point each term.
+The effectiveness of the support, interventions and outcomes are recorded on the SEND Learning Plan and reviewed each term.
 This informs the planning of next steps for a further period or, where successful, the removal of the child from SEND support.